rinoto/migramongo/README.md

 ##### Calling the migration explicitly calling a HTTP Endpoint.

-You can also register a Spring Controller that calls the migramongo methods.
-Just make sure you secure it properly!
+You can also register two Spring Controllers that call the migramongo methods: `MigraMongoBaseController` and `MigraMongoAdminController` .
+Just make sure you secure them properly!
 The following is an example of registering a Controller and calling the migramongo methods from it:

 ```java